Last updated on September 3rd, 2024 at 07:46 am

 Beach carts — Regular locals go for all the bells and whistles, including PVC-framed carts for carrying gear.
 You can purchase these hand-made carts at beach-area bait and tackle shops for $150-$200, or you can build one yourself to meet your specific needs.
 The key to building a successful cart are the wheels, which need to be wide and roll freely.
 Here are a few ideas from FloridaGoFishing.com.

-Fish ruler — Invest a couple of dollars in a fish ruler and a fish ID card.
+Fish ruler — Invest a couple of dollars in a fish ruler and a fish identification card.
 This is not about getting caught, it’s about preserving the fishery for the next time you fish by respecting length and limits.
-You can buy a fish ruler at any bait shop, or you can buy a ruler sticker for your cooler from Florida Sportsman magazine for $6.99.
-I would also recommend carrying a Fish ID Card in your tackle box, such as this one on Amazon for $7.99.
+You can buy a fish ruler at any bait shop.
+I would also recommend carrying a fish identification card in your tackle box, such as this one on Amazon for $7.99.
 Both the ruler and the card reflect the most recent Florida size and catch limits, and both are invaluable.

 Rods and reels